yxuan1996/Yolov5_Palm_Crown_Detection/README.md

 # Yolov5_Palm_Crown_Detection
 This Repository contains project files for the YoloV5 image detection model to detect the top or 'crown' of oil palm trees.

-The YoloV5 documentation can be found in the official YoloV5 github repository: https://github.com/ultralytics/yolov5
+The YoloV5 documentation can be found in the official [YoloV5 github repository](https://github.com/ultralytics/yolov5)

 ## Training